-On 13 April 2021 the Corporate Executive Board approved this document with effect as of 01 June 2021 and is renewed annually.
-Swiss Life is of the opinion that this document and its publication represent compliance with paragraph 16(2) of Schedule 19 of the United Kingdom Finance Act 2016 to publish an external tax policy.
+On 12 April 2022 the Corporate Executive Board of Swiss Life approved this document with effect as of 01 June 2022 according to the annual review and renewal procedure.
+Swiss Life is of the opinion that this document and its publication is in compliance with paragraph 16(2) of Schedule 19 of the United Kingdom Finance Act 2016 to publish an external tax policy.